bsidestlv/bsidestlv.com/content/register/_index.md

 We would like to thank you loyal sponsors for supporting our event this year!

-{{% partners categories="platinum,gold,silver,CTF,partners" %}}
+{{% partners categories="platinum,gold,silver,partners" %}}
 {{% /partners %}}

 ---

 ## COVID19 update

 While most of the COVID crisis is behind us, it is not entirely a distant memory.
-In order to best protect you - our participants - we have decided that while BSidesTLV 2021 will remain a physical, in-person event, we are going to limit the participance to those who have been vaccinated or have recovered.
+In order to best protect you - our participants - we have decided that while BSidesTLV 2022 will remain a physical, in-person event, we are going to limit the participance to those who have been vaccinated or have recovered.
 Proof of either will be required at the registration, in order to receive the bracelet and be granted access to the event.

 If you are neither recovering nor vaccinated, for any reason, then you are more than welcome to watch the event online.
 If you have any questions or would like to reach out to us with regard to this matter, please do so at info@bsidestlv.com and we will be happy to answer.